-Binding sites from an eCLIP study of SRSF150 were downloaded and converted to BED format which was directly used as input to DeepCLIP using same running parameters as previous models, with 50 training epochs and early stopping after 5 epochs.
-TDP-43 binding sites were downloaded from POSTAR255 and non-redundant input sites were used to train a DeepCLIP model, again using identical running parameters as previous models, but adjusting the number of training epochs to 5 to account for the much larger training set.
-Similarly, hnRNP A1 binding sites49, were used to train a DeepCLIP model using default parameters with 200 training epochs and early stopping after 20 epochs.
+Binding sites from an eCLIP study of SRSF1(47) in K562 cells were downloaded and the overlap between two replicates were extracted to create a set of non-redundant binding sites.
+These were used for constructing the bound dataset, with a matched genomic background as control.
+We then trained an SRSF1 DeepCLIP model on this dataset using same running parameters as previous models, with 50 training epochs and early stopping after 5 epochs.
+TDP-43 binding sites were downloaded from POSTAR2(48) and non-redundant input sites were used to train a DeepCLIP model, again using identical running parameters as previous models, but adjusting the number of training epochs to 50 and early stopping after 5 epochs to account for the much larger training set.
+Similarly, hnRNP A1 binding sites(49), were used to train a DeepCLIP model on binding sites with p-values below 0.01 using default parameters with 200 training epochs and early stopping after 20 epochs.
 In all cases, 10-fold cross-validation was used to identify the best performing model.